 All SECCM students apply the skills and knowledge they learn to the real world through experiential education.

 - In partnership with RWU's Community Partnerships Center, engineering students assessed sections of National Historic Landmark Fort Adams to provide a basis for future restoration plans.

 - RWU's chapter of Engineers Without Borders traveled to the Dominican Republic to design and construct a solution to replace open-fire cooking.

-- Through various clubs, our students travel and compete against universities across the country in competitions like the Federal Aviation Administration's design competition, the National Design-Build competition and both regional and national competitions held by the Associated Schools of Construction.
+- Our students travel and compete against universities worldwide in competitions like the Federal Aviation Administration's design competition, the National Design-Build competition and regional, national, and international competitions held by the Associated Schools of Construction.